thev1ndu/w2151910_csa_cw/README.md

 **Q: Explain the default lifecycle of a JAX-RS Resource class.
 Is a new instance instantiated for every incoming request, or does the runtime treat it as a singleton?
 Elaborate on how this architectural decision impacts the way you manage and synchronize your in-memory data structures (maps/lists) to prevent data loss or race conditions.**

-By default, JAX-RS follow a per request lifecycle which means the runtime creates a fresh instance of each resource class such as `RoomResource` or `SensorResource` for every incoming HTTP request, and discards it once the response is sent.
+By default, JAX-RS follow a per request lifecycle which means the runtime creates a fresh instance of each resource class such as RoomResource or SensorResource for every incoming HTTP request, and discards it once the response is sent.
 This design prevents one request from accidentally corrupting state for another but it also means that any data stored in instance fields is lost between requests.

 To persist data across requests application uses a singleton DataStore class with a private constructor and a static getInstance() method, ensuring that only one shared instance exists.
 All resource classes obtain a reference to this same object.
 Because Apache Tomcat serves requests concurrently across multiple threads, the DataStore must be thread safe the implementation uses standard HashMap and ArrayList combined with method-level synchronized control to ensure safe access to shared state.

-The `synchronized` keyword ensures that only one thread can access a method or block at a time using a built-in locking mechanism in Java.
+The synchronized keyword ensures that only one thread can access a method or block at a time using a built-in locking mechanism in Java.
 This guarantees atomicity for multi step operations such as adding a sensor and updating its associated room, prevents race conditions, and it ensure that changes made by one thread are visible to others.
 This approach ensures strong consistency and predictable behavior by preventing concurrent modification of shared data structures and eliminating race conditions.

 **Q: Why is the provision of ”Hypermedia” (links and navigation within responses) considered a hallmark of advanced RESTful design (HATEOAS)?
 How does this approach benefit client developers compared to static documentation?**

-HATEOAS (Hypermedia as the Engine of Application State) is the principle that API responses should include navigational links so that clients can discover available actions at runtime rather than relying on hardcoded URLs.
-The `DiscoveryResource` at `GET /api/v1` demonstrates this by building links to `/rooms` and `/sensors` dynamically using `@Context UriInfo`, which means the URLs automatically adapt to whatever host and port the server is deployed on.
+HATEOAS (Hypermedia as the Engine of Application State) is a REST principle where API responses include links that show clients what they can do next.
+Instead of using hardcoded URLs, clients can discover available actions at runtime based on the current state of the resource.
+For example, the DiscoveryResource at GET /api/v1 builds links to /rooms and /sensors using @Context UriInfo, so the URLs automatically match the server’s host and port.

-This approach benefits client developers in two key ways.
-First, it decouples the client from the server's URL structure — if endpoints are renamed or versioned, clients that follow links will continue to work without modification.
-Second, it makes the API self-documenting; a developer can start at the root endpoint and discover every available resource by following links, reducing the dependency on external documentation.
+This approach helps client developers by reducing tight coupling to both URLs and how the API works.
+Clients do not need to hardcode API calls, because they can simply follow the links returned by the server.
+This means backend changes, such as renaming or versioning endpoints, are less likely to break clients.
+It also makes the API easier to understand, as developers can start from a root endpoint and explore available resources through links instead of relying only on external documentation.

 ---